 This output displays your GPU model, driver version, CUDA version, memory usage, and running processes:

 This output confirms the driver loaded successfully and shows the GPU hardware details.
-Notably, the CUDA version in the header indicates the highest CUDA version this driver supports, not necessarily the version you installed.
+If the CUDA Version value does not match nvcc --version, see the FAQ below for why the driver and toolkit can report different versions.

 Verify the CUDA Compiler